PointyBytes/WebComicScraper/README.md

 This will start the process of downloading the specified number of images into the designated output folder.

 ## Contribution

 Contributions are welcome!
 If you have ideas for features or have found a bug, please open an issue or a pull request.

 ## Note

 This is an early version of the script, and I plan to expand it with more features and possibly GUI support in the future.
 Stay tuned!

+## License

+This project is open source and available under the **GNU GPL v3.0 or later**.
+You can find the full license text in the [LICENSE](LICENSE) file within this repository.